“Banking has to work when and where you need it ...”

-Budgeting & Management - help users with their spendings by using budgets, categorizing, and making reports.
+Budgeting & Management - help users with their spending by using budgets, categorizing, and making reports.

 Investment - users get to beat inflation and/or maximize their money’s worth by investing in low or high-risk assets.

-In-App Customer Service - via AI-powered chatbots for basic repetitive requests, that gets directed to a human for more advanced requests.
+In-App Customer Service - via AI-powered chatbots for basic repetitive requests that get directed to a human for more advanced requests.

-ATM finder - although the future is looking cashless, we’ll still be needing cash in the near future.
+ATM finder - although the future is looking cashless, we’ll still need cash in the near future.